Alessandro Ciranni

-Alessandro Ciranni (born 28 June 1996) is a Belgian professional footballer who plays as a full back for Zulte Waregem.
+Alessandro Ciranni (born 28 June 1996) is a Belgian professional footballer who plays as a right-back.

 Club career

 Ciranni was born in Genk.
 After spending half a season on loan at Dutch Eerste Divisie side MVV from his parent club Genk, he signed a two-year contract with the South Limburgers in summer 2016.

 A free-kick specialist possessing a Belgian, Dutch and Italian passport, Ciranni then joined newly-promoted Fortuna Sittard from their provincial rivals in summer 2018.

 He joined Belgian side, Royal Excel Mouscron in July 2019.

 In June 2021, he signed a three-year contract with Zulte Waregem.

 Personal life

 Born in Belgium, Ciranni is of Italian descent.